 Tuition related fees are due for payment on the first day of the academic year, or the first day of the course (whichever is later).

 The liability for academic fees is with you, as the student.
-If you are sponsored by a third party organisation (and not an individual), the University will invoice the sponsor upon receipt of confirmation on a letterhead.
+If you are sponsored by a third party organisation (and not an individual), the University will invoice the sponsor upon receipt of confirmation on a letterhead and following checks.
 You should upload your Sponsors letterhead confirmation (PDF format) onto the Enrolment Dashboard within your Student Records Online account.
 If you do not have the document available when enrolling you should do this as soon as possible.

 Most students are eligible to pay their academic fees through our standard instalment plan unless one of the following applies to you: